cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 }
 ```

 You already know that you are going to emit this new information during the game creation.
-So add a new event key as a constant:
+So, add a new event key as a constant:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/9045c60/x/checkers/types/keys.go#L56]
 const (